≪ Go to our review of Rain Jackets - Men's

 The Beta SL featured the best mobility and range of motion of any jacket in our review.
-Check out the chart below to see how the other jackets in our review performed compared to the Beta SL.
+Check out the chart below to see how the other jackets in our fleet performed compared to the Beta SL.

 The Beta SL was the lightest jacket we tested that featured a Gore-Tex membrane.
 Despite its low weight, this award winner still featured several small nods to comfort, like a micro-fleece lining on the top of the inside of the zipper.
 This extra worked to protect the wearer's chin and a similar fabric on the back of the neck.
-Our testing team loved the balance of a fairly athletic fit that still allowed for effective layering without bunching in the arm-pit area.
+Our testing team loved the balance of a reasonably athletic fit that still allowed for effective layering without bunching in the arm-pit area.

 The Beta SL offers an extremely functional pocket design that didn't pinch under a waist-belt while wearing a pack.
-The pockets are still low enough to offer a nice place to keep our hands warm and tucked away.
+The pockets are still low enough to provide a nice place to keep our hands warm and tucked away.
 When necessary, they offer storage for small items; most importantly the pockets didn't pinch zippers into our hips while wearing a pack, a common occurrence with pockets that are too low.

 The SL in Beta SL stands for Super Light.
 At 11 ounces, the Beta SL is the lightest Gore-Tex jacket we tested and among the lightest rain jackets overall.
 Arc'teryx reduced weight in several ways: no additional ventilation, using 13mm seam tape that is the smallest in our review, and watertight zippers with minimally sized storm flaps.
 Even the Velcro wrist straps are lower-profile than most, minimizing weight wherever possible.